yuanzi8556-arch/secret-commitment-fhevm/README.md

 # 🔐 Universal FHEVM SDK

-A framework-agnostic frontend toolkit that helps developers run confidential dApps with ease.
-Built for the Zama Bounty Program - Universal FHEVM SDK Challenge.
+A framework-agnostic toolkit that helps developers build confidential dApps with ease.
+Built with a modular adapter architecture that works seamlessly across React, Next.js, Vue, and Node.js environments.

 ## 🌐 **Live Examples**